How To Measure And Improve Employee Satisfaction

 A lighthearted mood-booster can be adopting an office mascot.
 Whether it’s a goldfish, a stuffed animal, a concrete gargoyle, or even a poster of David Hasslehoff, having something iconic that can roam around from department to department is a way to keep spirits up and create a little healthy rivalry.

 Give out cold hard cash

 While you probably can’t afford to drop lump-sum awards at the end of a good financial season, you can shell out a few bucks for gas cards, coffee, or even just a small “bonus” check.
 If you figure it right, you can probably make up the cost in office supplies or some other non-essential expense.

 Even small companies have enough buying power to earn a discount from local businesses.
 There are also many national chains, like AT&T and Verizon, that offer considerable discounts as well.
-Use your pull to get your employees a good deal on something they’ll use—vacations, cellphone coverage, even groceries—and you’ll see and extra pep in their step.
+Use your pull to get your employees a good deal on something they’ll use—vacations, cell phone coverage, even groceries—and you’ll see an extra pep in their step.

 It’s great when the boss comes up and says “good job” for a deed well done.
 It’s even better when the boss writes up a blurb and sends it to the company enewsletter or even the local newspaper.
 Make your employees feel like stars for their work.

 Who doesn’t like an extra day or two off?
 If you have an individual, or even a team, that’s been putting in the hours to get the job done, let them cool it on company time.
 Sometimes just an afternoon on the boss is all it takes.

 Read also: Managing Time-Off Requests Fairly [Guide]